Contact Dr Mehdi Safavi

 Mehdi has several years of teaching and supervision experience with numerous teaching award nominations, He has been invited to deliver guest lectures at Strathclyde Business School, UK, Chulalongkorn Business School and Thammasat Business School, Bangkok, Thailand, the University of Brasilia, Brazil, Ferdowsi University of Mashhad, Iran, the University of Tehran, Iran, and the Technical University of Lisbon, Portugal.
 He also has a recorded talk on Henry Stewart Talks Ltd, London (https://hstalks.com/t/3019/mergers-and-acquisitions-ma-a-process-perspective/?business).

 Mehdi's current research focus is on organizational change and inertia, studied through the lens of organizational routines (Routine Dynamics) during various internal and external change initiatives.
-The context of his research varies from the the Credit Rating Agencies and Financial Crisis of 2007-8, to the training routines at the Royal Air Force, to the mergers in UK higher Education, to the fire safety check routines and Grenfell Tower disaster, and to the processes of the legalisation of marijuana in Uruguay.
-He is also interested in knowledge and capability combination and (re)creation through Mergers and Acquisitions (M&A), as well as market entry strategies and the operationalisation of those strategies in international business contexts.
+The context of his current research projects varies from the Credit Rating Agencies and Financial Crisis of 2007-8, to the training routines at the Royal Air Force, to Mergers & Acquisitions (M&A) in the UK higher Education, to the fire safety check routines and Grenfell Tower disaster, and to the resource mobilisation processes in the legalisation of marijuana in Uruguay.
+He is also interested in knowledge and capability combination and (re)creation through Mergers & Acquisitions (M&A).

 As an Organisational Change Management consultant, Mehdi helps managers and executives think through critical issues that underlie the management of change and organisational inertia in their organisations.
 He has worked with a wide range of public and private sector organizations, including British firms, European universities, and SMEs and incubators from Latin America and the MENA region.